 Skip to content

-Antique gesso picture frames appeared at the beginning of the 19th-century.
+Antique gesso picture frames appeared at the beginning of the 19th century.
 When we talk about gesso frames, we are referring to wood frames with decorations in gesso.
-There is no picture frame in history made completely of gesso.
-So, a wood structure is the base of a gesso frame.
+There is no picture frame in history made completely of gesso, so a wood structure is the base of antique gesso frames.

-Why fancy gesso frames are tough to realize?
+Why complex gesso frames are difficult to realize?

-There are certain 19th-century mirror frames quite elaborated.
-Above all, when they have a crest of curled acanthus leaves there’s a huge work underneath.
-If the crest is in gesso, it must have a metal soul inside.
+There are models of 19th-century gesso picture frames quite elaborate.
+Above all, when they have a crest of curled acanthus leaves there’s a tough work underneath.
+If the crest is in gesso indeed, it must have a metal soul inside.
 On the contrary, it could not stand by itself on the top of the frame.

-Therefore, a gilder with the skills to create such a complex work has to be considered a master.
-It’s easy to manufacture the little gesso ornamentations which lie straight on the four sides.
-On the contrary, it is very hard to create the metal part hidden underneath the crest of a mirror frame.
+Therefore, a gilder with the skills to create such a refined work has to be considered a master.
+It’s easy to manufacture the little gesso ornamentations that lie along the four sides of the frame.
+However, creating the metal structure hidden inside the crest is completely different.
+That takes a deep experience in craftmanship.

-So, why in history there was this sudden switch in the way of manufacturing frames?
-We suggest that the main reason is because of the Industrial Revolution.
-That happened in the midst of the 19th century in England and then spread out Western Europe quite quickly.
+So, why was there this sudden switch in the way frames were manufactured in history?
+We suggest that the main reason is the Industrial Revolution.
+That happened in the middle of the 19th century in England and then spread quickly to Western Europe.

-The productions of goods had to increase so much that most of the systems of production were transformed.
+The production of goods had to increase so much that most of the production systems were transformed.
 In the case of frames, the carving process was too long and did not allow the goods to boost in the market.
-Antique wood and gesso frames with gesso decorations solved the problem.
-As a result, gesso became the primary source to build high-quality mirror frames.
+Antique gesso frames with their gesso decorations solved the problem.
+As a result, this new technique became the primary source for building high-quality frames for masterworks.

 OUR antique gesso picture frames

-Down below we explain step by step which material to use to realize antique gesso frames.
-First of all, we realize the wood structure of the frame which will serve as a base.
+Here we explain step by step which material to use for the manufacture of antique gesso picture frames.
+First of all, we realize the wood profile of the frame which will serve as a base.
 Second, we put on top of it the gesso ornaments.
-Antique gesso picture frames are fast to make because gilders use molds to prepare the decorations.
+As you probably already know, this procedure is pretty fast compared to the more ancient procedure of carving ornates.

-When the ornates dry on top of the frame, they are quite dull.
-They need to be worked on.
-We use several tools to transform them into sharp decorations.
+When the ornates dry on top of the frame, they are a bit dull.
+Indeed, they need to be worked on to be transformed into sharp and refined decorations.
 This process is tremendously faster compared to carving procedures.
-But still, too slow compared to our new technique!
+But still, too slow compared to the new technique that we will discuss in the next paragraph!
+Keep on reading to learn more about it.

 A new system to speed up the process

-To fasten the process of building gesso picture frames, even more, we use wood pulp.
-Our wood pulp is an invention of a few years ago: It is very innovative.
+To fasten the process of building gesso picture frames we use wood pulp.
+Our wood pulp is an invention of a few years ago: It is very innovative and easy to handle.
 We prefer it because when it gets dry becomes stronger and more durable than gesso.
-See a video on our Youtube channel to check our technique.
+See a video on our YouTube channel to check our technique.

 Also, the dry wood pulp decorations are easy to be recarved.
 As Gesso, wood pulp is dull when we get it out from molds.
-After a recarving process of it, things change quite a lot.
-We’ll be able to reach astonishing results without losing in quality.
+So, after a recarving process of it, things change quite a lot because we’ll reach astonishing results without losing in quality.
 In fact, we obtain more resistant products compared to traditional antique gesso picture frames.

-When gilders remodel the gesso, they still use chisels.
-Unfortunately, as the chalk is fragile, it can get broken easily.
-That doesn’t happen often using wood pulp because of its good properties.
+In other words, when gilders remodel the gesso, they still use chisels.
+Unfortunately, as the dry gesso is fragile, it can get broken easily.
+That doesn’t happen often using wood pulp because of its good properties, which indeed are almost the same as wood.

-We pay attention to the final result.
+Our main mission is to pay attention to the final result of our products.
 For us, it’s a priority.
-As you won’t be able to see gesso underneath the gilding, why not push the technique even further.
-As the 1800s’ gilders invented gesso to save time, we have decided to go for wood pulp to reach even better results.
+As you won’t be able to see gesso underneath the gilding, why not push the technique even further?
+During the 1800s’ gilders started using gesso to save time and achieve a massive production of frames, becoming certain ateliers almost as little factories.
+We recognize that gesso is not better than wood and that its use is determined just by the purpose of saving money and time.
+Finally, why don’t try to regain the more sophisticated quality of wood, maintaining the crucial benefits of gesso?
+The answer is the reason why we decided to go for wood pulp to reach even better results.

-It still happens that certain clients ask for reproductions with the same characteristics and materials of authentic frames.
+It still happens that certain clients ask for reproductions with the same characteristics and materials as authentic antique gesso frames.
 When this happens, usually they don’t just ask for gesso decorations, but for genuine gold leaf and red bole as well.
-So, in this case, we use strictly traditional techniques and materials to realize expensive replicas.
+Therefore, in this case, we use strictly traditional techniques and materials to realize expensive replicas made with the same procedure master gilders used during the 19th century.

-At the end of the work, a customer has a hard time telling our reproductions apart from the originals.
-As a result, one should cut the frame in the middle to verify that they are new.
+At the end of the work, a customer has a hard time telling our reproductions apart from the originals because one should break apart the frame to analyze and or verify that they are new.

-As we try to make customers happy, we still use under request, old techniques!
-If you decide to possess an expensive frame made with the same procedures of antique wood and gesso frames, mail us your request.
+As we try to make customers happy, we still use, under request, old techniques!
+If you decide to possess an expensive frame made with the same procedures as the original antique gesso frames, mail us your request.
 We will surely be able to achieve the result.

 We can personalize any element of our products.
-We realize antique gesso picture frames in any size and for any painting.
+In addition, we realize antique gesso picture frames in any size and for any painting.
 You may ask for dramatic changes in the finishings of our standard models.
-Send us pictures explaining your ideas, and we will interpret them as best as possible.
-You could even custom the profile size and the width of any model.
+If that is your intention, send us pictures explaining your ideas, and we will interpret them as best as possible.
+You could even customize the profile size and the width of any model.

 France had a significant role in the production of antique gesso frames.
-They mastered the technique of gesso decorations.
+It is a fact that French gilders mastered the technique of gesso decorations much better than others.
 See down below a couple of links to our models where you will appreciate the sophisticated ornamentations of two French-style frames.

 Barbizon picture frame